 Our schools promote the development of a healthy lifestyle by providing a well-organised and active environment in which students can participate in a wide range of sports and physical activities.
 As well as improving fitness, participation in sport and physical education develops a sense of fair play, self-confidence and an ability to work with others as part of a team.

 Physical education is timetabled for all students from Prep onwards.
 Opportunities are provided for students to participate in a large range of sports at school levels.

-Technologies ensures that all students benefi from learning about and working with the many forms of technologies that shape the world in which we live.
+Technologies ensures that all students benefit from learning about and working with the many forms of technology that shape the world in which we live.

 This learning area encourages students to apply their knowledge and practical skills and processes when using technologies and other resources to create innovative solutions that meet current and future needs.
 The technologies learning area includes design and technology, and digital technologies.

 The humanities learning area comprises history, geography, economics and business, and civics and citizenship.

-History aims to ensure that students develop knowledge, understanding and appreciation of the past and the forces that shape societies, including Australian society, as well as understanding and use of historical concepts, such as evidence, continuity and change, perspectives, empathy and significance.
+History aims to ensure that students develop knowledge, understanding and appreciation of the past and the forces that shape societies, including Australian society, as well as understanding and use of historical concepts, such as chronology, evidence, continuity and change, cause and effect, and significance.

 Geography is a structured way of exploring, analysing and understanding the characteristics of the places that make up our world, using concepts like place, environment, sustainability and change.
 It addresses scales from the personal to the global and time periods from a few years to thousands of years.

 Economics and business explores the ways individuals, families, the community, businesses and governments make decisions in relation to the allocation of resources.
 It aims to enable students to understand the process of economic and business decision-making and its effects on themselves and others, now and in the future.